Motichoor Laddu

 This popular Indian Motichoor laddu sweet is made with besan (gram flour), Motichoor ladoos, laddoos, or laddus are loved by people of all ages.
 Motichur laddu are soft, delish melt-in-the-mouth ladoo made mainly with gram flour, sugar, and spices.

-The gram flour batter is fried to make tiny balls or boondi and mixed with sugar syrup, nuts or seeds and later shaped into neat round balls. the end result will be the same as you get it in-store, and the best thing is these laddus are free from preservatives and according to your taste and preference.
+The gram flour batter is fried to make tiny balls or boondi and mixed with sugar syrup, nuts, or seeds and later shaped into neat round balls. the end result will be the same as you get it in-store, and the best thing is these laddus are free from preservatives and according to your taste and preference.

 The difference between Boondi ladoo and motichoor ladoo is the size of the tiny boondi or fried gram flour balls.
 Boondi ladoo has gram flour balls bigger in size and motichoor ladoo has smaller ones.